 Up to now we have given you some general information about Himeji Castle and now we will tell you about what there is to see inside the castle.

-Roughly half of that area is currently maintained as a public park freely open to the public.
-The northern half of the area, where the Keeps in the enceinte are located, does have an admission fee.
+Setting aside the vast expanse of Himeji Castle's grounds, it's noteworthy that the area within the moat, known as the enceinte, spans approximately 23 hectares.
+About half of this area is currently maintained as a public park and is open to the public free of charge.
+The northern half of the enceinte, where the Keeps are located, requires an admission fee for entry.

 Hishi no Mon, the largest gate in the castle, is very imposing.

-After you pass through the gate, you will see a section called Nishinomaru [Western Keep] on the left side, then further back on the right, the inner citadel, and the donjon.
+After passing through the gate, you will see the Nishinomaru, or Western Keep, on your left.
+As you continue, further back on the right, you'll find the inner citadel and the donjon.

-Even though you are now inside the castle grounds, the path to the Keep is still a long way off.
-Many barbican, gates, and stone walls were constructed to provide vantage points for firing down on enemy attackers.
-Each is of high historical value, and all are extremely interesting to see.
+Although you are now within the castle grounds, the journey to the Keep is still extensive.
+Along the way, you'll encounter numerous barbicans, gates, and stone walls, each strategically designed to provide vantage points for firing down on enemy attackers.
+These fortifications are not only of high historical value but also offer fascinating insights into the defensive strategies of the past.

 Himeji Castle is often used as the setting for many TV programs and movies.
 Everywhere within the castle the vestiges of its rich history are amply evident.

-When looking for the right spot having the Main Keep in the background, keep in mind that it will appear slightly different depending on where it is viewed from within the castle grounds.
-I recommend viewing it from different angles until you find the spot that best satisfies you.
+When you're searching for the perfect viewpoint to capture the Main Keep of Himeji Castle in the background, keep in mind that its appearance will change subtly depending on your location within the castle grounds.
+I recommend exploring various angles and viewpoints until you find the one that most appeals to you.

-It was taken near the I no Mon gate.
-The I no Mon gate is a little beyond the Water Chestnut Gate at the entrance.
-After you pass under the gate and go forward a little to the right, you will be presented with this view of the Keep.
+The view I ranked third was taken near the I no Mon gate, which is situated just beyond the Water Chestnut Gate at the entrance.
+After you pass through the I no Mon gate, if you proceed a bit to the right, you'll be presented with this stunning view of the Keep.

-This imposing view of the Main Keep was taken at Bizen Maru [Bizen Keep].
-Bizen Maru was originally part of the inner citadel and where the lord of the castle Terumasa Ikeda, lived.
-It was right next to the Main Keep, but in 1882 it was destroyed by fire.
-Today it is just a large open space.
+The second favorite viewpoint of mine captures an imposing view of the Main Keep from the Bizen Maru, or Bizen Keep.
+Originally, this area was part of the inner citadel and served as the residence of the castle lord, Terumasa Ikeda.
+Situated right next to the Main Keep, it played a crucial role in the castle's layout until it was destroyed by fire in 1882.
+Today, it exists as a large open space.

 This is a view from a different angle.